BirjuVachhani/spider/README.md

 #### Create Configuration File

 Spider provides a very easy and straight forward way to create a configuration file.
-Execute following command and it will create a configuration file with default configurations in it.
+Execute following command, and it will create a configuration file with default configurations in it.

 ```shell